PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 18:43:26
+Last updated: 2024-04-07 18:44:33
-Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister
+Random Quote: Man cannot tame what God wishes to be wild. - Jacob Snell